Observation of In-ice Askaryan Radiation from High-Energy Cosmic Rays

-Fig.~\ref{fig:askaryan} (top left) shows the signal intensities in the two bands for a high-SNR passing event.
-Differences in spectral shape across A5 receivers are consistent with the expectation for strongly-beamed radiation from an impacting shower core.
-This is in contrast to signals from the calibration pulser (top right) which produces a broader radiation pattern and illuminates all detector channels.
+Figure~\ref{fig:askaryan} (top left) shows the signal intensities in the two bands for a passing event with an average SNR at the phased array of 17.
+Differences in spectral shape across A5 receivers are consistent with the expectation for strongly beamed radiation from an impacting shower core.
+This is in contrast with calibration pulser emissions (top right), which have a broader radiation pattern and illuminate all detector channels.
 Here, the observed intensity variation is due to the angle-dependent antenna response and (to a smaller extent) differences in the propagation distances.
-Both effects are frequency-agnostic, leading to negative $\Delta \log L$ values.
+Both effects are frequency agnostic, leading to negative $\Delta \log L$ values.

 The $\Delta\log L$ values of all passing events are compared in Fig.~\ref{fig:askaryan} (bottom).
-Seven of the eight highest-SNR events have positive $\Delta\log L$ and the three brightest events show $\Delta\log L > 1.5$, consistently indicating a preference for a shower-like source.
-We find four low-SNR passing events with $\Delta\log L < 0$, driven by single antenna channels with anomalously-low LF intensity and spectral features resembling interference fringes \cite{supmat-arxiv}.
+Seven of the eight highest-SNR events have positive $\Delta\log L$, and the three brightest events show $\Delta\log L > 1.5$, consistently indicating a preference for a showerlike source.
+We find four low-SNR passing events with $\Delta\log L < 0$, driven by single antenna channels with low LF intensity and spectral features resembling interference fringes, cf.~Fig.~S17 in Supplemental Material~\cite{supmat-arxiv}.
 These could arise from multipath propagation or reflections at the ice-air interface~\cite{c8-reflection}, which a larger event sample will help clarify.